-Employees who can work from home, particularly those who are considered "vulnerable", remain encouraged to do so.
-Employers must take special precautions to ensure the health and safety of vulnerable employees who are accommodated in the workplace in accordance with the relevant guideline.
-The purpose of this guide is to assist employers with the continuation or resumption of operations in accordance with AL2.
+Employees who can work from home, remain encouraged to do so.
+Vulnerable employees as defined by the Department of Health are encouraged to continue working from home insofar as possible, alternatively employers must take special precautions to ensure the health and safety of vulnerable employees who return to work.
+This guide is aimed at assisting employers in the resumption of operations in accordance with AL3.